Share The Article

 Literature Review

-to Druggability
+Introduction to Druggability Assessment

 In the 1990s, the pharmaceutical industry became aware that clinical development was stopped because many of their compounds had unfavourable pharmacokinetics (PK) properties- essentially, how the body interacts with the administered substances throughout their presence (17-19).
 This realization prompted scientists to prioritize the optimization of lead compounds while considering these properties, thus needing techniques that could show the relationship between the PK properties and drug structures (18).
 Lead compounds that make it through the development process have been used to set the criteria for what causes the other compounds to fail during the drug development process.
 As a result, terms like ‘Druggable’ or ‘drug-like’ emerged to describe compounds deemed suitable for further development (20).
 However, assessing drug likeness alone is not comprehensive enough to measure a compound’s potential (20).
 Physicochemical characteristics such as molecular weight (MW), hydrophobicity, and polarity are found to preferentially occupy a relatively small range of potential values, according to the analysis of the observed distribution of these characteristics in authorized medications.
 Moreover, scrutiny extends to the relevance of drug targets, shedding light on disease mechanisms and facilitating the creation of precise therapeutic interventions (6, 21).